odoo/odoo/contributing.md

 What is this odoo-dev repository?
 Should I use it?
 --------------------------------------------------

 The `odoo-dev/odoo` repository is an internal repository used by the R&D of Odoo to keep the main repository clean.
-If you come from Launchpad, this is the equivalent of the `~openerp-dev` repository.
+If you are coming from Launchpad, this is the equivalent of the `~openerp-dev` repository.

 When forking odoo to submit a patch, always use the `github.com/odoo/odoo` repository.
 Be also careful of the version you are branching as it will determine the history once the pull request will be realized (e.g.: `git checkout -b 7.0-my-branch odoo/7.0`).